Qboi123/Qplay-Launcher/README.md

 10. When this is done, unpack the archive (zip).
 Ans run Main.py

 ## Steps for Application (The setup.exe file)
-01. Download the setup.exe from the releases page.
+01. Download the setup.exe or setup.msi (the case doesn't matter) from the releases page.
 02. Run the setup.
 03. Follow the instructions
 04. NOTE: The game will run automaticly.
 If you want to close it, press the red button on the top.